-I was in between flights in the airport when I got a call from Donna, the meeting professional of an event I was keynoting at in just a few weeks.
+I was in between flights at the airport when I got a call from Donna, the meeting professional of an event I was keynoting at in just a few weeks.
 I was happy to hear her voice, we had built a nice rapport, and was ready to jot down some details, but after the pleasantries, our convo took a turn as she broke the news to me – things had changed with the event and I was not going to be part of it anymore.

 Shock.
 Process, process.
 Process.